-With a neurapractic injury, whether to the arm, elbow, or wrist, return to normal function is rapid and complete in at least 90% of cases.
+With a neurapraxia injury, whether to the arm, elbow, or wrist, return to normal function is rapid and complete in at least 90% of cases.

-With axonotmesis, the results after early launch are not as good, and the full return of function is less reliable; recovery will probably be complete, but it will take longer, depending on the distance the nerve must travel to reach the denervated muscle.
+With axonotmesis, the results after the early launch are not as good.
+The total return of function is less reliable; recovery will probably be complete, but it will take longer, depending on the distance the nerve must travel to reach the denervated muscle.

 Neurotmesis rarely occurs in an entrapment syndrome, but if the continuity of the nerve has been completely disrupted, full recovery will not occur, and the degree of recovery can only be estimated; the results of neurotmesis treatment, even with surgical repair, are generally unsatisfactory.

-Noaman et al studied 36 patients who underwent early surgical exploration for radial nerve injury associated with humerus stem fracture.
+Norman et al. studied 36 patients who underwent early surgical exploration for radial nerve injury associated with humerus stem fracture.
 In general, a narrow dynamic compression plate was used for fixation.